When Donald Trump last hosted a Major…

 This week Trump National Golf Club in Bedminster will play host to the U.S. Women’s Open.
 It’s not the first Trump-owned venue to host one of the women’s majors and, as Matt Cooper explains, the last time it happened golf was left in the shadows.

-When it was first announced that the 2015 Ricoh Womens British Open would be played at Turnberry there was natural excitement that one of the world’s finest courses had joined the tournament’s rota.
+When it was first announced that the 2015 Ricoh Women’s British Open would be played at Turnberry there was immediate excitement that one of the world’s finest courses had re-joined the championship’s rota.

-A year later Donald Trump’s purchase of the resort prompted a few doubts, but many thought there was a potential flipside – that his profile might generate attention for the Ladies European Tour, a circuit which needs all the help it can get.
-Sometimes any attention is better than none, right?
+Donald Trump’s subsequent purchase of the resort prompted doubts but many consoled themselves with the prospect of a potential flipside: that his rampant profile might generate extra attention for the Ladies European Tour, because sometimes any attention is better than none, right?

-Yeah, and sometimes you should be very careful what you wish for.
+Yes, sometimes you should be careful what you wish for.

-As the tournament neared Trump ceased to be a loudmouth reality TV star, having stepped into the role of potential Presidential candidate.
+Very soon Trump ceased to be a loudmouth reality TV star and stepped into the role of potential Presidential candidate.

-As the months before the first tee time became weeks his campaign began to move through the gears.
+As the months before the first tee time became weeks his campaign crunched through the gears.
 Vague assertions about foreigners became specific accusations of Mexicans.

-At St Andrews, during the Open Championship two weeks beforehand, there were rumours that he wouldn’t make the trip to Turnberry; suggestions from those inside his own camp at Trump International Golf Links in Aberdeen that the bad publicity might not be worth it.
+A fortnight ahead of the first round, at St Andrews during the Open Championship, there were rumours that he wouldn’t make the trip to Turnberry; suggestions from those inside his own camp at Trump International Golf Links in Aberdeen that the bad publicity might not be worth it.

-As we suspected at the time, and have definitely learned subsequently, that’s unlikely to have ever been a serious consideration for Trump.
+As we suspected at the time – and have definitely discovered subsequently – that’s unlikely to have ever been a serious consideration for Trump.

 For those not in the know, Turnberry sits on rolling terrain by the sea.
-It is framed by a vast terraced hill which sits behind the 18th green, on top of which sits a large hotel.
+It is framed by a vast terraced hill which sits behind the 18th green, on top of which is perched an enormous hotel.

 It’s a bold, statement building, but not bold enough for Trump who ordered a Saltire flag for the first tee.
 Not just any Saltire though.
 He demanded the biggest Saltire in Scotland.
-Large enough, in fact, to cover all the Scotsmen and women cringing at the sight of it, had it broken free of the enormous flag pole it was attached to.
+Large enough, in fact, to cover all the Scotsmen and women cringing beneath, had it broken free of the enormous flag pole it was attached to.